 Finding little support and information available following this devastating diagnosis Jen’s parents, Peter and Lesley Greene – with help from family, friends and the medical profession registered the charity, initially called Research Trust for Metabolic Diseases in Children (RTMDC) encompassing all Inherited Metabolic Disorders, in November 1981.

-- Providing patients and families with bespoke support tailored to their needs, from point of diagnosis through to young people’s transition adulthood and beyond
+- Provide patients and families with bespoke support tailored to their needs, at all life stages.
+From point of diagnosis through to young people’s transition into adulthood and beyond

-- Connecting families worldwide to reduce isolation and enable them to share experiences
+- Connect families worldwide to reduce isolation and enable them to share experiences

-- Funding research to develop treatments and support early diagnosis
+- Fund research to develop treatments and support early diagnosis

-- Working closely with medical professionals to stay ahead in innovations such as newborn screening and treatments
+- Work closely with medical professionals to stay ahead in innovations such as newborn screening and treatments

-- Raising awareness of these conditions amongst the medical, health, social care and teaching professions, as well as the general public
+- Raise awareness of these conditions amongst the medical, health, social care and teaching professions, as well as the general public